vnguyendon/gw-config-apis/data/bot/readme.md

 ## 9. CHANGES TO BE IMPLEMENTED LATER:

 ### NOTE: PLEASE DO NOT IMPLEMENT THE BELOW COMMAND, UNLESS AVDISED OTHERWISE.
 IF YOU DO, SHIT WILL HAPPEN.

+#### Skipping a sequence

+Sometimes, we may want to offer to the user an option to skip a sequence.
+To do so, we can use the following property

+     "Skippable": true,

+It would need to be written at the command level of the sequence.
+So we would have:

+     ...
+       "Skippable": true,
+       "Commands": [
+     ...

+When this property is turned to true, the user would then see a "Skip" button next to the other commands.
+By the default, it would be the last command.

+#### Randomizing sequences

 #### Quiz properties for client animation